taskcluster/generic-worker/README.md

 # Introdution

-Generic worker is a Windows/Linux/macOS program for executing taskcluster tasks.
+Generic worker is a native Windows/Linux/macOS program for executing taskcluster tasks.
 It communicates with the taskcluster Queue as per the [Queue-Worker Interaction specification](https://docs.taskcluster.net/docs/reference/platform/taskcluster-queue/docs/worker-interaction).
 It is shipped as a statically linked system-native executable.
+It is written in go (golang).

 ## Imperative task payloads